Friends who survived 2019 shooting graduate together

 “I feel amazing!
 It’s been a long time coming, for years I didn’t think I would come back and get my graduate degree or my master but here I am,” Derrickson said.

-“It's been a long journey for me defiantly so I’m really excited to be standing next to my best friend, we graduated high school together, and now we are graduating college together.
-So, it’s defiantly a full circle moment,” Johnson said.
+“It's been a long journey for me definitely so I’m really excited to be standing next to my best friend, we graduated high school together, and now we are graduating college together.
+So, it’s definitely a full circle moment,” Johnson said.

 Both grads say they owe all of their success and perseverance to family, friends and therapists who rooted them on throughout it all.

 Deja has accepted a job at Beacon Health as a Community Health Worker, and plans to help others through sharing her own experiences.